-- A U.S. religious organization to register as a "foreign agent" for helping prepare banners for foreign attendees to a March for Life rally because in printing banners for a foreigner it acted as a "publicity agent" under the Act.
+- A U.S. religious organization to register for helping prepare banners for foreign attendees to a March for Life rally because in printing banners for a foreigner it acted as a "publicity agent" under the Act.
 Nov.
-19, 2019 advisory opinion. - A U.S. environmental nonprofit to register because it received a grant from a foreign government to improve multi-national corporations' product sourcing practices to reduce the effect on the environment in tropical countries.
+19, 2019 advisory opinion. - A U.S. environmental nonprofit to register because it received a grant from a foreign government to reduce the impact of multi-national corporations' product sourcing practices on the environment in tropical countries.
 March 13, 2020 advisory opinion. - A consultant of a foreign non-governmental foundation to register for helping the foundation educate members of the U.S. public about development, democracy, and good governance issues abroad.
 Aug.
 6, 2019 advisory opinion.

-As FARA becomes more visible, it is increasingly "weaponized" by politicians, commentators, and others.
+As FARA becomes more visible, it has become increasingly "weaponized" by politicians, media commentators, and others.
 Given the broad language, it is easy to accuse groups and individuals of violating the Act.
-For example, in 2018 the House Natural Resources Committee held a hearing to investigate whether four prominent U.S. environmental nonprofits violated the Act, focusing on whether they ever acted at the "request" of a foreign principal.
-This has led to fears about FARA's politicization.
+For example, in 2018 the House Natural Resources Committee investigated whether four prominent U.S. environmental nonprofits violated the Act, focusing on whether they ever acted at the "request" of a foreign principal.
+This investigation of U.S. environmental nonprofits was restarted in 2023.

-FARA's ill-defined terms, the burden of its requirements, and the threat of criminal prosecution, could discourage beneficial cross-border civil society activity.
-Further, its breadth creates problems for enforcement.
+FARA's ill-defined terms, the burden of its requirements, and the threat of criminal prosecution, can discourage beneficial cross-border civil society activity.
+Its breadth also creates problems for enforcement.
 If the Act were fully complied with, the Justice Department would be overwhelmed with superfluous registrations.
 The Act's breadth and vagueness also leads it to being highly vulnerable to Constitutional challenges, potentially jeopardizing the Justice Department's enforcement priorities.

-Finally, FARA's broad language has repeatedly been used to justify anti-democratic "foreign agent" laws in countries like Russia, Nicaragua, and Hungary, that are then used to stigmatize and shut-down civil society groups.
+Finally, FARA's broad language has repeatedly been used to justify anti-democratic "foreign agent" laws in countries like Russia, Nicaragua, and Hungary, that are then used to stigmatize and shut-down human rights, anti-corruption, and other civil society groups.